AppleComputer381/caisse_assistant/README.md

 allow a user, a better efficiency.
 Indeed, the user acces has a rendering of the money detailed of all parts, access total numbers of operations days, and has stocks management.

+#### Caution, the project is in development.
+It is not functional for now.